arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ***The first compilation process may take some time to finish.
 It can take upto 7 minutes or more depending on the environment.***

-Once we have successfully configured Opta™ with PLC IDE and established communication with the Arduino IoT Cloud dashboard, we have following tasks in action:
+Once we have successfully configured Opta™ with PLC IDE and established communication with the Arduino IoT Cloud dashboard, we have the following tasks in action:

-- Arduino IoT Cloud dashboard displays the analog port number one reading and counter value of the connected Opta™
+- The Arduino IoT Cloud dashboard displays the analog port number one reading and counter value of the connected Opta™
 - The user programmable LED of Opta™ can be controlled using the button found within the Arduino IoT Cloud dashboard

 The animation below shows a simple active desktop dashboard: